Seebrasse345/SurrounDead-MP-Fix/README.md

 ## Crash Debugging

-- UE4SS is configured to write full memory dumps for deeper analysis.
+- UE4SS is configured to write crash dumps for analysis.
+- Full memory dumps are disabled by default for WinDbg compatibility; set `FullMemoryDump = 1` in `UE4SS-settings.ini` if needed.
 - The installer creates `Symbols/` and sets `_NT_SYMBOL_PATH` to use the Microsoft symbol server.
 - Crash dumps are in `SurrounDead/SurrounDead/Binaries/Win64/crash_*.dmp`.
 - Open the dump in WinDbg and run `!analyze -v` (restart your shell after install so `_NT_SYMBOL_PATH` is picked up).